-21. the Scrutiny Board recommends to Cabinet that Council Tax in 2016/17 be increased to cover the cost of CCTV.
+21. the Scrutiny Board recommends to Cabinet that the current CCTV system be retained in the budget for 2016/17..

 3.0 Scope of the Work

 - 3.1 Investigate the deterrent value of CCTV - 3.2 Seek the views of the Police Commissioner with regards to future funding. - 3.3 Carry out a public survey to discover their views and priorities - 3.4 To understand the future options available - 3.5 To discover what action other Councils have taken regarding their CCTV systems.